1st Maine Cavalry Regiment: Initial organization in 1861

 The regiment had high standards for its recruits and the quality of its mounts.
 Recruiters were to enlist "none but sound, able-bodied men in all respects, between the ages of eighteen and thirty-five years of correct morals and temperate habits, active, intelligent, vigorous, and hardy, weighing not less than one hundred and twenty-five or more than one hundred and sixty pounds" While the average United States Infantryman was 26 and 5′ 8.25″ tall and 155 pounds, the average United States Cavalryman was the same age but slightly shorter at 5′ 7″ and lighter at 145 pounds).
 It encamped at Augusta at the State Fairground, renamed Camp Penobscot, where recruits initially learned military discipline and drill.
 Horses would arrive in December.

 The 1st Maine Volunteer Cavalry Regiment mustered into federal service at Augusta on November 5, 1861, as a three-year volunteer cavalry regiment.
-It was commanded by COL John Goddard from Cape Elizabeth.
-A Regular Army cavalry officer, LTC Thomas Hight, was the second-in-command.
+It was commanded by Col. John Goddard from Cape Elizabeth.
+A Regular Army cavalry officer, Lt.
+Col. Thomas Hight, was the second-in-command.
 Another regular, CAPT Benjamin F Tucker served as the Adjutant with the rest of the field and staff officers and non-commissioned officers (NCOs) being Maine men.
 In the companies, apart from the Company H commander, CAPT George J. Summat and the 1st Lieutenant in Company L, 1LT Constantine Taylor, all the company officers and NCOs were Maine volunteers.

 The 1st Maine had an advantage in recruiting over the infantry and artillery.
 Many recruits found the idea of riding rather than walking incredibly attractive.
 Also, the cavalry had an air of glamor and romance that the other branches did not have: